haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/the_recipe.rst

    failure mode.

 3. Perform your changes in the system.
-These should be *minimal*, ideally only a single change!
+These should be *minimal*, ideally only a single change.

 4. Observe the response and then try to make sense of the response in comparison to the hypothesis.

-5. Repeat!
+5. Repeat.
 Iterate until you have focused down the failure mode and the hypothesis.

 Let's consider the previous example again, our hypothesis was that ``Data.List.reverse`` was causing a six-fold increase in CPU cycles.

-This
-implies we have a way to measure the CPU load from just this function (:doc:`cachegrind </src/Measurement_Observation/Heap_Third/cachegrind>` provides this kind of information), so we could define a series of related tests which alter the input magnitude and observe the change in CPU cycles required by
+This implies we have a way to measure the CPU load from just this function (:doc:`cachegrind </src/Measurement_Observation/Heap_Third/cachegrind>` provides this kind of information), so we could define a series of related tests which alter the input magnitude and observe the change in CPU cycles required by